spyder-ide/spyder/REVIEW.md

 ### For code-focused review

-#### Required items
+#### Requested items

 The following are areas the community expects to be covered in the review of the code on each PR.
 Not all of the following individual questions will be relevant for every PR (for example, a bug fix may not need to answer the same questions as a proposal for a new feature), but these are the themes to be addressed.

-Review that addresses these questions on a PR will be prefixed with `[required]` so that the PR author(s) are clear that they are blockers.
+Review that addresses these questions on a PR will be prefixed with `[requested]` so that the PR author(s) are clear that they are blockers.
-PR authors are responsible for addressing required reviews for the PR to be eligible for merging.
+PR authors are responsible for addressing requested reviews for the PR to be eligible for merging.

 - [ ] Motivation
     - Do we want this?